Self-made millionaires are a rare & special breed!

 “Our life is what our thoughts make it.”

 What types of thoughts should we have?
 Well, that’s easy, positive ones.
-Have a positive attitude.
+Have a positive attitude about money.
+Have a positive attitude about life.

 Self-Made Millionaires Practice Positive Self-Talk